SummaryRead the full fact sheet

-Copper IUDs (which last 5 to 10 years) are 99.4 per cent effective.
+Copper IUDs are designed to last for up to 10 years, and are 99.4 per cent effective.

-Progestogen IUDs (which last for 5 years) are 99.8 per cent effective.
+Progestogen IUDs are designed to last for up to five years, and are 99.8 per cent effective.

 Natural methods of contraception

-Both men and women can have an operation to make them sterile.
+Both men and women can have an operation to make them sterile (infertile).

 These operations are more than 99 per cent effective.
-They are permanent, so they are only for people who know they do not want any more children.
+They are intended to be permanent, so they are suitable for people who are confident that they do not want any more children.

 The ring sits high in your vagina for three weeks, then you remove it for one week so you have a regular monthly bleed.

-The combined pill (‘the pill’) (not recommended during breastfeeding)
+Combined pill (‘the pill’) (not recommended if breastfeeding)